baldwindunn919/notes/README.md

 3. Optimize for readability and understandability first.
 4. Use abstractions and reusable components wisely.
 5. Always consider the potential edge cases and future scalability needs.

+# 2024-03-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clear, concise, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that what you build today may need to be understood and modified by others tomorrow or even by yourself months later.
+Optimize for readability and understandability, and embrace the iterative process of refining your codebase as requirements evolve."